Please use another Browser

 Whether it’s manufacturing automation, digital planning methods for logistics, or energy-efficient supply infrastructures, our world is being enriched by a digital dimension that is part of what is now called the Fourth Industrial Revolution.
 In the future, billions of machines, systems, and sensors will be able to communicate with each other and exchange information in real time.
 In this Internet of Things, a company can make its production much more efficient and gear it much more flexibly to the needs of customers.
 Information technology, telecommunications, and manufacturing are merging, creating an environment in which a component will be able to co-determine its own production.

 And with MindSphere Siemens offers a cloud-based, open operating system for developing applications.
-This allows for innovative solutions, making it possible to bring products to market more quickly and more efficiently, with better quality.
-MindSphere allows to improve the efficiency of systems by collecting and analyzing huge amounts of production data.
+It supplements the company's digitalization strategy with another important component.
+MindSphere allows for innovative solutions, making it possible to bring products to market more quickly and more efficiently, with better quality.
+As a result, it can help improve the efficiency of systems by collecting and analyzing huge amounts of production data.
 Mechanical engineers and plant engineers can use the platform to monitor machine fleets spread across the world for service purposes, reduce their downtimes, and thus offer new business models.
 It also forms the basis for data-based services from Siemens and third parties, such as predictive maintenance, energy data management or optimization of resources.
-MindSphere is yet another important building block in the company’s digitalization strategy.

 The Foundation of Siemens’ Innovative Strength